Do Beer and Religion Mix?

 5. The Greenbelt Festival in London is a Christian music and arts festival, and they have a tent where people go to drink beer while they sing traditional hymns.

-I know people love to sing when they drink beer.
-I used to host karaoke shows and at the end of the night, I would play 'Amazing Grace'.
-I'd say that there was, "nothing like a Bible song at a bar."
+I used to host karaoke shows and at the end of the night, I would play "Amazing Grace" and I'd say that there was, "nothing like a Bible song at a bar."
 I was amazed at how many people would sing along to the song and thank me for playing it.